Drexel in France: Summer in Montpellier

 In Montpellier, students will be housed in single rooms that are part of the co-ed studios of the Université de Montpellier.
 The residence hall is conveniently located just a short distance from the university and the center of the city.

 US Citizens are not required to obtain a visa for this program.
-Students with other nationalities must check the French Embassy website.
+Students with other nationalities must check the French Embassy website to verify visa requirements.

 2019 Program Fee: $1,500 will be billed to the students' Drexel eBill for the summer term.